AI Arbitrator

 Step 11

-Parties review the AI arbitrator’s narrative, confirm accuracy, and provide feedback.
+Parties review the AI’s narrative, confirm accuracy, and provide feedback.

 Step 12

-The AAA arbitrator reviews the Parties’ feedback, case summaries, and evidence, and confirms the structure for the AI Arbitrator to generate legal analysis.
+The AAA Arbitrator reviews the AI-generated case summaries, along with the parties’ feedback, and confirms the structure for the AI to generate legal analysis.

 Step 13